 By 45 days after a new employee begins their job, 20% quit!
 By 7 months, 50% have quit.
 Forty six percent of new hires fail within 18 months, and only 19% achieve success.
-The exodus of these new hires costs the employer approximately 20% of each employee's salary.
-Considering the percentage of employees who never engage with their new jo........
+The exodus of these new hires costs the employer approximately 20% of each employee?s salary.
+Considering the percentage of employees who never engage with ........

 Why should you attend?